<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Once you arrive in Brasov, it’s fairly easy to get around.
 You’ll mostly be hanging around Old Town but a public bus system and taxis make getting around Brasov + nearby towns fairly easy.

 Google Maps will come in handy to help you get around; it’ll pull up the local bus system and give you pretty accurate bus/walking directions.
+When I visited, I was able to get everywhere on my list by walking or taking a bus/train to the places just outside of Brasov.
+Like I mentioned, this city is quite small and easy to navigate.

 How Long Should I Visit?

-This is an absolute don’t miss city in Romania, so even if you can only visit on a weekend (ILP Volunteers get Saturday and Sunday off), do it.
+This is an absolute don’t miss city in Romania, so even if you can only visit on a weekend (ILP volunteers get Saturday and Sunday off), do it.
 Groups have also visited on a 3-day or 4-day weekend and “haven’t regretted it” according to one ILP Romania volunteer.
 A weekend trip will be a bit busy, but past groups have said to just find a time to visit, whenever works — just don’t skip out on Brasov.

 Want more?
 How about living in Romania for a semester?